romanbalayar/Space-Invaders/README.md

 # Space-Invaders
 Space Invaders is one of the earliest shooting games.
 The aim is to defeat waves of aliens with a laser cannon to earn as many points as possible.
-This is my college project
+This is my college project.